RetroPie/RetroPie-Docs/docs/FAQ.md

 From http://www.raspberrypi.org/forums/viewtopic.php?f=78&t=79083

 > I managed to figure out a fix so the controls work in Super Mario All-Stars and also doesn't break other games (Mario Kart, Super Bomberman etc).
 This problem has been bugging me for ages and I had to figure out a way to play this game for nostalgia sake.
-This fix will unfortunately mean player two controls wont work for other games (but I play alone anyway and this is for people with one controller).
+This fix will unfortunately mean player two controls won't work for other games (but I play alone anyway and this is for people with one controller).
 Simply post this in your blank retroarch.cfg in the snes folder.
 P.S Remember to change the button numbers/axis for you own controller.

 ### How do I extend the available space when upgrading to a larger SD card?